Updated July 2015

-Hepatitis A virus (HAV) causes approximately 45% of the cases of viral hepatitis annually in the United States.
-The modes of transmission are ingestion of contaminated water and food, such as raw clams or oysters; oral-anal contact; person-to-person spread via fomites, such as shared utensils or bath towels; or, very rarely, blood or blood product transfusion.
-Approximately 40% of cases are in individuals who have had known contact with a person with HAV; 10% of cases are related to food and/or waterborne disease outbreaks or international travel; and 50% of cases have no identified source.
-Men who have sex with men (MSM) are at an increased risk for HAV infection, and studies show that the majority of MSM in the United States have not received the hepatitis A vaccine.1,2
+The modes of transmission are well established: ingestion of contaminated water and food, such as raw clams or oysters; oral-anal contact; person-to-person spread via fomites, such as shared utensils or bath towels; or, very rarely, blood or blood product transfusion.
+Approximately 40% of cases occur in individuals who have had known contact with a person with HAV; 10% of cases are related to food and/or waterborne disease outbreaks or international travel; and 50% of cases have no identified source.
+Men who have sex with men (MSM) are at increased risk for HAV infection, and limited data suggest low rates of HAV vaccination in this population,4-6 particularly among young MSM.4,5

 Severity of Disease

 The incubation period of HAV infection averages 28 days (range, 15-50 days).
 Although HAV does not cause chronic hepatitis, it is not a benign disease; the morbidity in adults is substantial.
 Young children tend to have asymptomatic or minimally symptomatic disease, whereas older children and adults have more severe illness, with jaundice occurring in approximately 70% of cases.7 Adults with acute HAV lose an average of 30 workdays,8 and approximately 40.8% of patients with reported cases of acute HAV required hospitalization in 2013.1 Overall case fatality is low (0.3%) but increases to 2.7% in individuals >50 years of age,9 11.7% in those with concomitant chronic hepatitis B infection,9 and 35% in those with chronic hepatitis C infection.10